ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 to avoid linkability when migrating a client to proxy network path.
 The Virtual Client Connection ID allows the connection ID bytes to change on the wire without requiring the connection IDs on the client to target connection change.
+To reduce the likelihood of connection ID conflicts, the proxy SHOULD choose a Virtual Client Connection ID that is at least as long as the Client Connection ID.

 Clients and Proxies not implementing forwarded mode do not need to consider Virtual Connection IDs since all Client<->Target datagrams will be encapsulated